Faculty & Staff

 Biography

 Dr. Kerry B. Neville is Associate Professor of Fiction and Nonfiction Writing.
 She is the author of two collections of stories, Necessary Lies, which received the G. S. Sharat Chandra Prize in Fiction and was named a ForeWord Magazine Short Story Book of the Year, and Remember to Forget Me.
+Her memoir, Momma May Be Mad, is forthcoming in 2025.
 Her work has appeared in publications such as The Gettysburg Review, Epoch, Triquarterly, The Washington Post, The Huffington Post, and elsewhere.
 Her fiction and nonfiction have been named Notables in Best American Short Stories and Best American Essays.
 She is a nonfiction editor for Panorama: The Journal of Travel, Place, and Nature.
 In 2018, she was a Fulbright Fellow at University of Limerick in Ireland, where she was Visiting Faculty in the MA in Creative Writing Program.

 Image